best way to clean laminate floors

 How to Clean Laminate Floors

-Along with a broom, stock up on microfiber cleaning cloths and invest in a laminate floor mop.
-These can be used with minimal liquid and get deep into the textured grooves in your floor, preventing residue without leaving scratches.
+In addition to a broom, stocking up on microfiber cleaning cloths and investing in a laminate floor mop are highly recommended, as these tools, used with minimal liquid, can effectively reach into the textured grooves of the flooring to prevent residue buildup without causing scratches.

 After you sweep up any dry dirt or hair, most small messes can be cleaned up with a damp microfiber cloth.
 You can either use plain water or dilute some white vinegar or rubbing alcohol.
 Remember to avoid pouring liquid directly on the floor when cleaning.